-When that door swung toward my desk, I could catch another world, and when I wasn’t confirming the luncheon for trophy wives, I began to sneak small bites: salty prosciutto and runny brie, streaky pancetta and French green beans, currant butter and fresh-baked scones - melting sugar that was never too sweet, glorious buttery bread that oh my god was not bread at all.
+It feels like I’ve been around scones forever, but for years I only read about them, in lacy novels and high-tea books, and did not actually taste one until I was twenty-two.
+That’s when I went to work for a very gourmet food shop.
+I was answering phones and typing menus, but I did it two steps from a busy kitchen door, and when that door swung open toward my desk, I caught the scent of another world.
+When I was not confirming the luncheon for trophy wives, I began to sneak small bites: salty prosciutto and runny brie, streaky pancetta and crisp French green beans, currant butter and fresh-baked scones - melting sugar that was never too sweet, glorious buttery bread that oh my god was not bread at all.

-Now scones are an everyday thing, and they inspire strong feelings; more exotic than a biscuit, more homey than cake, always utterly delicious.
-We didn’t invent them, but there they are in our coffee shops, our groceries, our airports and kitchens.
+Now scones are an everyday thing – more exotic than a biscuit, more homey than cake, and always utterly delicious.
+We did not invent them, but there they are in our coffee shops, our groceries, our airports and home kitchens.
 Are they ours?
 The British would hmph and the Scots would say they are not even scones, but what of it?
-Holding a tray from the oven, arguments disappear and the scones do too.
+If you are pulling a fragrant tray of them from the oven, arguments disappear (and the scones do too).

-I should tell you that the gourmet shop fired me, and I’d never been fired before, or since, and when that swinging door kicked me it broke my hungry heart.
+I should tell you that the gourmet shop fired me – there’s a story behind that story – and I had never been fired before, or since, and when that swinging door kicked me it broke my hungry heart.
 But it also pushed me into the kitchen for good, and eventually I would spin that first taste into a business called Scone on the Range.

 We’re making Orange Chocolate Chip Scones, and to get them truly orang-ey, we need orange zest.

-You can finely chop thin strips of orange peel, or use a fine-holed cheese grater, or spend seven hours with a shmancy zester tool.
-But if you’re a zesty girl like me, consider investing in a Microplaner.
+You can finely chop thin strips of orange peel, or use a fine-holed cheese grater, or spend an hour struggling with a traditional zester.
+But if you really love orange (and lemon, and lime) zest, I urge you to invest in a Microplaner.
 It is a most heavenly and efficient tool.

 Whisk together the eggs, heavy cream and vanilla.